OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ### Step 2 - User Setup

 Once the droplet was created, I was emailed a root username and password.
 I was then able to login to the server as root using [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
-My first order of business was to create a new user with sudoer previledges, and then lock root out of SSH access:
+My first order of business was to create a new user with sudoer privileges, and then lock root out of SSH access:

     adduser serveruser
     visudo